 E. How Much Crawfish Can You Eat When Pregnant?

 According to USFDA, pregnant women or women trying to conceive should limit their weekly seafood intake to 8-12oz.
 Therefore, the safe limit allows up to two servings of crawfish per week.
-This is to avoid damage to a fetus’s developing nervous system due to higher mercury levels.
+This avoids damage to a fetus’s developing nervous system due to higher mercury levels.

-It’s worth mentioning that it’s more beneficial to eat a varied diet of fish when pregnant, rather than eating 8-12 oz of just one variety per week.
-Not only does this include benefits for the mother, but it may also have benefits for the unborn child.
-Fish of any kind, when not contaminated and consumed moderately during pregnancy, is actually beneficial for the fetus.
+It’s worth mentioning that it’s more beneficial to eat a varied diet of fish when pregnant rather than eating 8-12 oz of just one variety per week.
+Not only does this include benefits for the mother, but it may also benefit the unborn child.
+Fish of any kind benefit the fetus when not contaminated and consumed moderately during pregnancy.
 According to a study, children whose mothers consumed more seafood during pregnancy had better comprehension scores than those who didn’t.